-Whether data is at rest or in transit there must be appropriate security controls in place to protect it.
-The security requirements of the data and systems may change over the lifecycle of the project, as the core data is updated with new data over time, the risk profile of the data may change.
-It is therefore critical to assess risk changes and security requirements across the life cycle.
+Whether data is at rest, in use or in transit, there must be appropriate security controls in place to protect it.
+The security requirements of the data and systems may change over the lifecycle of the project, as the core data is updated with new data over time, and the risk profile of the data may change.
+It is therefore critical to assess risk changes and security requirements across the lifecycle.
 By assessing and re-assessing, the residual risks as well as newly identified risks can be mitigated with the appropriate controls.
+For more information, see the NSW Information Classification, Labelling and Handling Guidelines.